AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 Accept the prompt for the LetsEncrypt terms of service.
 Globus uses LetsEncrypt to generate the HTTPS certificates for your endpoint.

-Copy and paste the generated link into your browser (Do __not__ use Ctrl-C to copy the text from the SSH window - highlight it and right-click).
+Copy and paste the generated link into your browser (Do __not__ use Ctrl-C to copy the text from the SSH window in MS-Windows - highlight it and right-click).
 You will need to authenticate as the Globus user you used for ```--owner``` in the command above, confirm the creation of the endpoint and then copy the displayed Authorization Code.

 Paste the Authorization Code into the Globus CLI prompt.
 The process will take a few minutes to complete.
 Copy and paste the UUID for your new endpoint